Thinking of investing in property?

 3. Decide how involved you want to be

 If you have time and you want to be more hands-on, then you need to be prepared to do plenty of research to find the right property for your investment strategy.
-You’ll need to make sure you have a good grasp of the market you’re interested in.
+You’ll need to ensure you have a good grasp of the market you’re interested in.
 You won’t necessarily be investing in the same neighbourhood you live in – even streets a mile or two away can have nuances that you’re not aware of.
 It pays to track the historical arc of house prices and average rent prices in the area to be certain you’re getting a fair deal that will recoup your investment.
 Make use of resources like Daft.ie which have a host of valuable data available to mine.

 - Over what timescales do you hope to profit from your investment?